jayadams011/learning-journal/learning-journal.md

+# Learning Journal 12-21-17

+Today We broke up into teams for our project.
+My team will be working on a postit notes simulation.  this could be challenging.
+I wrapped up the bus mall site.

 # Learning Journal 12-20-17

 Today I added the chart to the page and was able to render the data to the chart.
 I also added local-storage functionality to the web site to store the data.